razvanvancea/cli-weather-script/README.md

 ### **How to use the scripts?**

-## **Get Weather from the CLI script** - available on Linux and MACOS

-_NOTE: 'wb' and 'weather' are aliases.
-They can be replaced with any other names._

-_NOTE: in the first alias, feel free to replace "Bucharest" with your desired location._

-Return the weather of **your current location** (it will always be the same location set in .bashrc) via CLI:
+Return the weather of **your chosen location** (it will always be the same location set in .bashrc) via CLI:
 ```html
 wb
 ```